 For many people, losing a job not only means the loss of income and benefits, but also the loss of one's identity.

-A recession can exacerbate unemployment as more and more people suffer from downward mobility and income volatility.
-Job loss for people in the United States—where many people's work and self-worth are interchangeable—can be an extremely traumatic experience, often leading many to despair and depression.
+A recession can exacerbate unemployment as more and more people experience downward mobility and income volatility.
+Job loss for people in the United States — a country where many people's work and self-worth are interchangeable — can be an extremely traumatic experience, often leading many to despair and depression.

-Unemployed people are twice as likely as employed people to suffer from psychological problems (34 percent to 16 percent), and blue-collar workers are more distressed by unemployment than those who've lost a white-collar job.
+According to research reported in the Journal of Vocational Behavior, unemployed people are twice as likely as employed people to suffer from psychological problems (34 percent to 16 percent).
+Blue-collar workers are more distressed by unemployment than those who've lost a white-collar job.
+Additionally, middle-aged men and women, especially those who are unemployed, experience the highest levels of psychological distress.

 It's perfectly normal for a person to grieve the loss of a job.
 It's important to remember, however, that a career is not an identity.